fcr3/website/README.md

+#My Website

+###Beginning of description

+Hello!
+My name is Flaviano Christian Reyes, and I'd like to introduce you to my updated website.
+This website is hosted on Firebase, and it functions like a single-page React application.
+Redux with Thunk middleware is used to manage state.
+React-router-transition is used for Route/Switch transitions.

+This website is still a work in progress as it has more pages to be developed, but it serves its main purpose.
+Thank you for reading!

+###End of description.
+Below is the default README description for Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>